DiscordSenseii/Aka/README.md

     <a href="https://www.npmjs.com/package/akaneko"><img src="https://img.shields.io/npm/dt/akaneko.svg?maxAge=3600" alt="NPM downloads" /></a>
   </p>
 </div>
-Akaneko is an Anime/Hentai Image API which simplifies how you fetch random images from the local JSON!
-More features and functions will be added soon !
+Akaneko is an Anime/Hentai (NSFW) Image API which simplifies how you fetch random images from the local JSON!
+More features and functions will be added soon!
+Do understand that I scoure the internet for quality images and copy and paste the links manually, so that's the reason there aren't as many images on a single function~

 [Discord Server](https://discord.gg/DxHvWwC) | [Repository](https://gitlab.com/weeb-squad/akaneko)